catbyte-io/predator-prey-interaction/README.md

 The program simulates a predator-prey interaction relationship.

-Run the program by entering the directory of the project, then run `python3 simulation.py`
+Start the program by entering the directory of the project, then run `python3 simulation.py`

 Answer the questions and the results will print to the terminal!